 Drag a rake over the lawn to break up soil clumps and cover the seeds a bit.
 Water the lawn with the garden hose spray.
 After that, keep the soil moist, don't let it dry out.

-- Lower the height of your mower by a notch or two the last couple of times you mow.
+The last few times you mow, lower the height of your mower by a notch or two.
 Excessively long grass can smother itself, cause disease, and is at risk of damage from freezing and thawing conditions.
 However, do not cut the grass so short that you scalp it, thus exposing the crown of the plant to extreme conditions.

 Winters can often be unpredictable and may put your lawn through some extreme conditions during the course of the season.
 The best thing to do is make sure the grass has hardened off, once you've "put the lawn to bed" properly, you can focus on keeping your sidewalks clear and building snowmen.
 Just remember to keep an eye on the weather.